Wednesday, June 13, 2012

 Maine's Lupines, Beach Roses, and Buttercups

 While there is no question that "Leafing Season" has a better brand, "Lupine Season" on the Maine coast is just as wonderful.
-Everywhere in May and June are visual treats.
+Everywhere in late May and June are visual treats.

 Lupines can be found from the edges of the Maine Turnpike, to the back roads, to the water's edge.
 In purple, pink and white, they are clustered in small patches or entire fields.